Key Takeaways

 The PCS Selling Problem: Why Traditional Sales Don't Work

 Here is the math that kills military families financially.
-A traditional home sale in San Antonio averages 55 days on market before an offer is accepted.
+San Antonio homes took a median 98 days on market before going under contract in March 2026 (Redfin, March 2026).
 Add another 30 days for closing.
-That is 85+ days minimum — and that assumes everything goes perfectly.
+That is 128+ days minimum, and that assumes everything goes perfectly.
 No inspection issues, no appraisal gaps, no financing fall-throughs.

 Your PCS orders give you 30-60 days.
 The timelines do not align.

-While you wait, you are paying dual housing costs: your San Antonio mortgage (averaging $1,400/month in military corridors) plus housing at your new duty station.
-Many families lose $5,000-$15,000 during PCS — from renting their home out at a loss, paying for vacancy, or panic-selling to whoever shows up first with cash.
+While you wait, you are paying dual housing costs: your San Antonio mortgage plus housing at your new duty station.
+Many families lose $5,000-$15,000 during PCS, from renting their home out at a loss, paying for vacancy, or panic-selling to whoever shows up first with cash.

 The core problem: a single buyer knows you are out of time and prices their offer accordingly.
 When one investor is your only option, they have zero incentive to compete.
 That leverage imbalance costs military families thousands.